winhuiwy/cyber-manaiger/README.md

    expand it to see both the SAST contradiction and the omitted finding flagged by name, each citing which source report it came from.

-## Future improvements
+## Future enhancements
 - CVE checker - checks CVEs listed in the reports and cross-checks them against what's online
 - EOS/EOL checker - checks libraries using internet and notifies if any of them is reaching EOS/EOL - this would require patching or waivers according to policy
 - After first 5 documents are uploaded, click a button to auto-generate the overall report - eliminates manual copying, prevents mismatches
 - AI to edit the documents directly instead of stating suggestions (how to have guardrails for this?)
-- For now we only have one report for the 5 excluding overall report.
-But in actual practice there should be one scanner-generated report AND one organisation-specific report in which the project manager should input their response to each finding (false positive/remediated/mitigated/justified).
+- For the 5 excluding overall report, we only have one report each for now.
+But in practice there should be one scanner-generated report AND one organisation-specific report in which the project manager should input their response to each finding (false positive/remediated/mitigated/justified).
 There can be a feature to auto-generate the org-specific report from the scanner report, and project manager would only need to fill in their response.